MVCTrack: Boosting 3D Point Cloud Tracking via Multimodal-Guided Virtual Cues: EXPERIMENTS

 \subsection{Dataset, Metrics and Implementation Details.}

-The extended range are defined as extended range [(-4.8,4.8),(-4.8,4.8),(-1.5,1.5)] and [(-1.92,1.92),(-1.92,1.92),(-1.5,1.5)] for cars and humans, respectively.
+We follow the common setup~\cite{p2b,m2track} and conduct experiments on the large-scale nuScenes~\cite{nuScenes} dataset.
+Notably, due to the limited sample size of the KITTI dataset (only 19 training, 2 validation sequences~\cite{ptt,glt,mbptrack}) makes it challenging to adequately evaluate the methods.
+In contrast, the nuScenes dataset comprises 700 training and 150 validation sequences, allowing for a more comprehensive assessment.
+The evaluation metrics is followed the common setup~\cite{ptt,glt,mbptrack} to report \textit{Success} and \textit{Precision} based on one pass evaluation (OPE)~\cite{otb2013,kristan2016novel}.
+We follow existing methods~\cite{ptt,p2p} and set the extended range as $[(-4.8, 4.8), (-4.8, 4.8), (-1.5, 1.5)]$ for cars and $[(-1.92, 1.92), (-1.92, 1.92), (-1.5, 1.5)]$ for humans along the $(x, y, z)$ axes.
+The extended range estimates the target's potential position in the next frame.
 The backbone of MVCTrack is designed with 4 sparse convolution blocks, each featuring {16, 32, 64, 128} channels, as the Shared backbone for efficient feature extraction.
 The tracking head is designed with 2 fully connected layers followed by a sigmoid activation function, which outputs the predicted center position and orientation.
 And we adopt a single regression loss to minimize the distance between predicted and ground truth center positions, along with an angular difference penalty for orientation.
 The entire MVCTrack network can be trained end-to-end.
 We train the model on two NVIDIA GTX 4090 GPUs for a total of 20 epochs using the AdamW optimizer, with a learning rate set to 1e-4 and a batch size of 256.
 The weight decay parameter is fixed at 1e-5.
 During training, we apply common data augmentation strategies such as random flipping, random rotation, and random translation.
 The loss function used is a single regression loss to refine the predicted outputs effectively.
-We follow the common setup~\cite{p2b,m2track} and conduct extensive experiments on large-scale nuScenes~\cite{nuScenes} Dataset.
-The evaluation metrics is followed the common setup~\cite{ptt,glt,mbptrack} to report \textit{Success} and \textit{Precision} based on one pass evaluation (OPE)~\cite{otb2013,kristan2016novel}.
 Our experiment video is available at \href{https://youtu.be/c-OPJ0PvvbA}{\raisebox{-0.05\height} \ \textbf{{video}}}.